openebs/website/docs/main/user-guides/upgrades.md

 - Local PV ZFS
 - Replicated PV Mayastor

-See the [migration documentation](../user-guides/data-migration/migration-overview.md) for other storages.
+Refer to the [Migration documentation](../user-guides/data-migration/migration-overview.md) for other storages.
 :::

 ## Overview